Bethanie, Namibia: Politics

 Bethanie is governed by a village council that has five seats.

-In the 2010 local authority election it was one of only a few local councils in Namibia that SWAPO did not win.
-The RDP narrowly beat SWAPO with 253 to 245 votes.
-The Democratic Turnhalle Alliance (DTA) finished in 3rd with 52 votes.
+In the 2004 local authority elections the Democratic Turnhalle Alliance (DTA) narrowly won over South West Africa People's Organisation (SWAPO) with 307 votes (three seats) to 299 (two seats).
+In the 2010 local authority election Bethanie again was one of only a few local councils in Namibia that the SWAPO did not win.
+This time the Rally for Democracy and Progress (RDP, an opposition party founded in 2007) narrowly beat SWAPO with 253 to 245 votes.
+The DTA finished in 3rd with 52 votes.
 The 2015 local authority election was won by SWAPO which gained three seats (278 votes) while the DTA gained the remaining two seats (188 votes).

 In the 2020 local authority election the Landless People's Movement (LPM, a new party registered in 2018) won with 378 votes and gained three seats.
 One seat each went to the Popular Democratic Movement (PDM, the new name of the DTA since 2017) with 179 votes, and to SWAPO with 166 votes.

+Bethanie is the seat of the !Aman Traditional Authority, and its current chief (Kaptein) is Johannes Frederick.
+His predecessor David Frederick (Chief 1977-2018), alongside Herero Paramount Chief Advocate Vekuii Rukoro in January 2017 filed a class-action lawsuit against Germany on behalf of the Herero and Nama peoples in the U.S. District Court for the Southern District of New York.
+David Frederick was the grandson of Cornelius Fredericks, a leading resistance fighter against German colonial invasion.

 Media and popular culture

 A fictionalized version of Bethanie – named "Bethany" in English and depicted as a drought-plagued former mining town – is the primary setting for Richard Stanley's 1993 feature horror film, Dust Devil.